NamkingWIN/3d_print/v0.1_mgn7c/README.md

-Use mgn7c block for voron 0.1
+Mod for mgn7c compatiple for voron 0.1